gyselax/gyselalibxx/docs/getting_started.md

 3. **Identify a simple task:**

-   - Start with a small, well-scoped issue to familiarize yourself with the contribution process and code review workflow.
+   - Start with a small, well-scoped issue to familiarise yourself with the contribution process and code review workflow.

 ---